AI agents & automation

 The repetitive review queue shrinks to the cases that genuinely need a person.
 Throughput on those tasks stops being bounded by headcount.
 And because every action is logged with its confidence and its evidence, you can prove what the system decided and why — to an auditor, a customer, or yourself.

-If you want a sense of whether this is worth doing now: Gartner expects 90% of B2B buying journeys to be influenced by AI agents by 2028.
+If you want a sense of whether this is worth doing now: more and more B2B buying is moving through AI agents.
 The operational version of that shift is the same one — work that used to need a human in the loop on every item increasingly doesn’t, as long as the system is honest about its own uncertainty.
 That honesty is the whole job.

 FAQ